MrSmith33/nihlang/doc/vm_memory.md

     I think of using a bitmap, with one bit per pointer slot.
 This implies supporting aligned pointers only.
     Then memcopy would copy a bitmap too.
 Plus for each 1 in the bitmap it would also look into the hashmap and copy the entry.
     When memcopy copies a pointer, the pointer must land into aligned memory location.
-(Same with a store of a pointer)
+(Same with a store of a pointer) The pointers in the destination memory are erased.

 12. What happens when load_m64 tries to load two 32-bit pointers?
     - Only load raw bytes (current solution)